-Help Relieve Low Back Pain With a Few Easy Muscle Stretches & Strengthening Exercises
+Relieve Low Back Pain With a Few Easy Stretches & Exercises

 From someone who has endured low back pain the better part of 30-plus years, I understand how debilitating it can be.
 There were times when my back hurt so badly that I couldn't stand or walk.
 The only remedy, or so I thought, was rest.
 Now I know better.

-I've spent the last 2 1/2 years studying for my associate's degree in physical therapy.
-And after learning more about human muscle and bone anatomy than I ever thought I would, I've come to the realization that the majority of my low back pain was/is a combination of genetics and muscle strength and flexibility.
+I've spent the last 2-1/2 years studying for my associate's degree in physical therapy.
+And after learning more about human muscle and bone anatomy than I ever thought I would, I've come to the realization that the majority of my low back pain was/is a combination of genetics, muscle strength, and flexibility.

-The purpose of this hub is to inform those of you suffering with similar pain and hopefully provide a hint of education on how you can improve, and hopefully remove, your lower back pain.
+The purpose of this article is to inform those of you suffering with similar pain and hopefully provide a hint of education on how you can improve—and hopefully remove—your lower back pain.
 The muscles of lower back extension and flexion along with hip flexion and extension will be discussed due to their integral and synergistic actions on the back and hip.